vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 * I did a flexibility exercise (touching my hands from behind).

-* I did a round of Buteyko breathing and was able to get a control pause of 26 seconds.
+* I did a round of Buteyko breath hold and was able to get a control pause of 26 seconds.

 This was also the first day since the day of the operation that I left